gortonator/bsds-6650/assignments-2021/Assignment-1.md

 The initial server API is specified using [Swagger](https://app.swaggerhub.com/apis/gortonator/GianTigle/1.0.0#)

-In this assignment you need to implement this API using a Java servlets.
-The API should simply:
+In this assignment you need to implement this API using Java servlets.
+The API implementation for this assignment should simply:

 1. Accept the parameters for each operations as per the specification
 1. Do basic parameter validation, and return a 4XX response code and error message if invalid values/formats supplied